-Prior authorization: An approval from Molina Dual Options STAR+PLUS MMP you must get before you can get a specific service or drug or use an out-of-network provider.
+Prior authorization (PA): An approval from Molina Dual Options STAR+PLUS MMP you must get before you can get a specific service or drug or use an out-of-network provider.
 Molina Dual Options STAR+PLUS MMP may not cover the service or drug if you don't get approval.

-Some network medical services are covered only if your doctor or other network provider gets prior authorization from our plan.
+Some network medical services are covered only if your doctor or other network provider gets PA from our plan.

-• Covered services that need our plan's prior authorization are marked in the Benefits Chart in Chapter 4.
+Covered services that need our plan's PA are marked in the Benefits Chart in Chapter 4.

-Some drugs are covered only if you get prior authorization from us.
+Some drugs are covered only if you get PA from us.

-Covered drugs that need our plan's prior authorization are marked in the List of Covered Drugs.
+Covered drugs that need our plan's PA are marked in the List of Covered Drugs.